choveylee/tcron/README.md

 ## Metrics

 The package registers a histogram named `cron_job_latency` (help text: `CronJob`) with the labels `name` and `status` (`success` or `failed`).
 Recorded values are latencies in milliseconds, consistent with the default bucket configuration provided by [tmetric](https://github.com/choveylee/tmetric).
-If histogram registration fails, the package logs a warning and continues with metrics disabled.
+If histogram registration fails, the package logs a warning and continues with latency metric collection disabled.